rails/rails/guides/source/getting_started.md

 By passing `@product` into `cache`, Rails generates a unique cache key for the product.
 Active Record objects have a `cache_key` method that returns a String like `"products/1"`.
 The `cache` helper in the views combines this with the template digest to create a unique key for this HTML.

-To enable caching in development, run `rails dev:cache` in your terminal.
+To enable caching in development, run `bin/rails dev:cache` in your terminal.

 When you visit a product's show action (like `/products/2`), you'll see the new caching lines in your Rails server logs: